Cost of Living in Stockholm: 2022 Monthly Expenses

 If you are in a hurry or need to take a cab instead, then there are many taxi options in Stockholm.
 Here are some of the taxi companies in Stockholm:

-Buying your own grocery is definitely a part of your life that you cannot escape from!
+Buying your grocery is a part of your life that you cannot escape from!
 If you just moved to Sweden, you might feel overwhelmed with how you can shop for groceries and get yourself familiar with Swedish words.

 You can find here a more detailed post about the grocery stores in Sweden.